redhat-cip/software-factory/docs/testing.rst

   "prepare-workspace" builder and then the "shell" one.
 The former uses "zuul-cloner" to checkout the project + the change to be tested in the workspace.
 Then the later uses ZUUL_PROJECT to jump into the project source directory and then performs your custom actions.
+- wrappers for credential bindings (optional): this makes credentials defined in Jenkins available in the job's workspace.
+In this example, a file will be created and stored in the path set by the shell variable ${my_secret_file} for the duration of the job.
 - triggers: using "zuul" trigger is mandatory to expose environments variables (set by zuul's scheduler) in the job workspace.
 Indeed "zuul-cloner" use them.
 ZUUL_PROJECT is also part of these variables.